-PS Thermo is a control hub I developed for proSmart, it is designed to control/act as a gateway for various sub-GHz RF wireless sensors/actuators.
+The PS Thermo is a smart thermostat I developed, consisting of a control hub that acts as a gateway and various sub-GHz RF wireless sensors/actuators.
 In essence, it is a much more advanced version of the BBoilRF thermostat project.
-The PS Thermo project is based on the TFT32 framework, providing for powerful, yet cost-optimal hardware.
+The PS Thermo is based on the TFT32 framework, providing for powerful, yet cost-optimal hardware.
+Some highlights:

 - Based on the popular ESP32 WiFi/Bluetooth enabled SoC

 - Real-time clock (RTC)

 - Piezo buzzer

 The PS Thermo connects to the cloud using MQTT over a mutually authenticated TLS channel.
 This allows each PS Thermo unit to authenticate to the cloud with its own TLS certificate, and each PS Thermo verifies the TLS certificate of the MQTT broker as well for maximum security.

 The firmware of the PS Thermo hub can be updated using several methods, allowing for flexible servicing and ensuring it can be even updated over low-bandwidth connections.
 The OTA process supports compressed image transfer, practically halving the needed data transfer.
 It can be done over a regular HTTPs channel, but also entirely over MQTT, thus bypassing possible ISP restrictions to accessing cloud HTTPs resources.
 The firmware update can also be performed using a web portal on the device, this allows for offline servicing of the module.

 A state-of-art partitioning scheme allows for decoupling the code from bulky graphical resources, thus allowing for firmware branding of logos, icons, appearance.

 Initial provisioning with WiFi credentials is easy, several options are available: